 Understanding env() Safe Area Insets in CSS

-Modern devices come with notches, rounded corners, home indicators, and dynamic islands that can obscure your content.
-The CSS env() function with safe area insets ensures your layouts adapt to these hardware features automatically.
+Modern devices have notches, rounded corners, home indicators, and dynamic islands that can hide your content.
+The CSS env() function with safe area insets makes your layouts adapt to these hardware features automatically.

 The Problem: Hardware Intrusions

-When the iPhone X introduced the notch in 2017, it created a new challenge for web developers.
-Content that looked perfect on rectangular screens suddenly got hidden behind hardware features.
-Today, this problem extends to:
+The iPhone X introduced the notch in 2017, creating a new challenge for web developers.
+Content that looked perfect on rectangular screens suddenly hid behind hardware features.
+Today, this problem covers:

 - Notches and Dynamic Islands (iPhone, many Android devices)